 In this case, bitcoin is considered as trading stock.
 You are required to bring to account any bitcoin on hand at the end of each income year.

 Similar to other types of business, (trading car, goods or shares), based on your circumstances, you may be considered as a Small Business Entity (SBE) and able to take advantage of the SBE tax concessions.
-If the profit was made through a company or trust, the profit could be taxed under the trading entity or distributed to beneficiaries who may have lower marginal tax rate.
+If the profit was made through a company or trust, the profit could be taxed under the trading entity or distributed to beneficiaries who may have a lower marginal tax rate.

 Bitcoin for goods or services

 Where you are carrying on a business and purchase business items using bitcoin (including trading stock) you are entitled to a deduction based on the arm’s length value of the item acquired.

 GST is payable on the supply of bitcoin made in the course or furtherance of your enterprise.
 GST is calculated on the market value of the goods or services.
 This is ordinarily equal to the fair market value of the bitcoin at the time of the transaction.

 Where you are in the business of mining bitcoin, any income that you derive from the transfer of the mined bitcoin to a third party would be included in your assessable income.
 Any expenses incurred in respect to the mining activity would be allowed as a deduction.
 Losses you make from the mining activity may also be subject to the non-commercial loss provisions.